Skip to main content

 Beyond Personality

-Personality traits (like introversion) are hard to change.
+Personality traits like introversion are hard to change.
 Thinking styles are strategies you can adapt.
-Learn to shift gears between "Deep Diver" focus and "Chaos Surfer" agility based on the task at hand.
+Learn to shift between "Deep Diver" focus and "Chaos Surfer" agility based on context.

 2